The Hookean Law of Black Holes and Fragmentation: Insights from Maximum Force Conjecture and Ruppeiner Geometry: Springy Black Holes and the Hookean Force

 where $\mu$ is essentially a normalized mass parameter\footnote{Note that $\Omega_{d-2}$ is the area of the unit $(d-2)$-dimensional sphere, not to be confused with the angular velocity of the horizon $\Omega_+$. }:

 The horizon is the solution of the expression

 In $d=5$, the extremal limit corresponds to $r_+=0$; it is an example of the so-called ``extremal vanishing horizon'' (EVH) spacetime \cite{1107.5705}.
 Since the horizon overlaps with the central ring singularity, the extremal solution is essentially a naked singularity \cite{0308056}.
-In $d \geqslant 6$ dimensions, singly rotating Myers-Perry black holes can possess arbitrarily large angular momentum since there is no extremal limit.
+In $d \geqslant 6$ dimensions, singly rotating Myers-Perry black holes can possess arbitrarily large angular momentum since there is no extremal limit\footnote{Note that in $d\geqslant 5$ singly-spinning Myers-Perry black holes have only one horizon.
+They can only become extremal in the EVH sense, which only occurs in 5 dimensions.}.
 The case $a\gg r_+$ is called the ``ultra-spinning limit''.
 As such we expect that the case for $d \geqslant 6$ would be substantially different from the $d=5$ and $d=4$ cases.

 In the ultra-spinning limit, we have, from Eq.(\ref{mp hor}),

 We can substitute this into Eq.\eqref{mp temp} and obtain:

 The requirement that $T>0$ is guaranteed even in the ultra-spinning limit $a \gg r_+$ if $d>5$.
 Next we consider the temperature of a higher dimensional Schwarzschild-Tangherlini black hole \cite{tang} and denote its horizon by $r_{+s}$.
 To do so, we take the limit $a\to 0 $ in Eq.\eqref{mp hor} and we obtain $\mu = r_{+s}^{d-3}$.
 Then we substitute it into Eq.\eqref{mp temp}: